LooseDevGoose/RemoteLocker/README.md

 # RemoteLocker
-Application to remote lock Keyboard and Mouse of slave PC in your network.
+Application to remote lock keyboard and mouse of the slave pc.
-Built for easy parental control
+Built for easy parental control.

 Steps: